Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 <span id="deployment"></span>
 ## Depolyment :rocket:

-This site is hosted on GitHub pages.
+This site is hosted on GitHub Pages.

-You can view the live site here: https://zahrasadiq.github.io/Milestone1-StreetFoodiesTour/
+You can view the live site [here](https://zahrasadiq.github.io/Milestone1-StreetFoodiesTour/)

 ---
 <span id="credits"></span>